rjellis/pijp-dti/README.md

 deviation are calculated for each region of interest.
 A comma separated value file (CSV) is generated for each anisotropy measure.
 CSV
 format: (name, min, max, mean, std. dev).

+Voxels where the FA < 0.05 are set to zero.
+The ROI statistics are only calculated over the non-zero voxels.